 This section covers the range of assessment methods that can be referred to when setting assessment tasks.
 Further guidance can be taken from the Formative assessment briefing document which:

-Introduction to assessment tasks/methods
+Introduction to assessment tasks and methods

 Summative assessment tasks in a module are designed to enable students to demonstrate the achievement of learning outcomes.
 The marks/grades achieved for assessment tasks are used to calculate the overall module mark.